 My girlfriend had 4 young, healthy, beautiful children who were involved in sports, school, church and community volunteer efforts, you name it–they were busy!

-Well, I thought, I too, have a family member with food allergies, and coupled with a keen desire to improve the food staples in our family diet, bread baking was an intriguing option for me.
+Well, I thought, I too, have a family member with food allergies, and coupled with a keen desire to improve the food staples in our family diet, bread baking was becoming an intriguing option for me.

-A Japanese version with all the electronic innovations, including the capability to make a loaf that looked like a real loaf of bread, the ability to pre-program your own homemade recipes, and a delayed start so that you could wake to the smell of fresh bread in the morning.
+A Japanese version with all the electronic innovations, including the capability to make a loaf that looked like a real loaf of bread.
+The ability to pre-program your own homemade recipes, and a delayed start so that you could wake to the smell of fresh bread in the morning.

 She had me in the palm of her floury hand.

 I became convinced that I would be able to commit the brief time and effort to prepare my own bread.

 I could make whole wheat bread!
 The bread would have no preservatives, would use all natural ingredients, and would be hearty and filling.

-Flash forward: I have been baking my own bread for about 4 years.
+Let’s jump to the present.
+I have been baking my own bread for about 4 years.
 In that time, I have bought a loaf of bread only in times of emergency.

-I bake a honey-whole wheat bread, which is our family’s “everyday bread.”
-I bake a loaf about every 3 days.
+I bake a honey wheat bread, which is our family’s “daily bread.”

 My children love it, and so do their friends.
 They ask for it, especially if we have bought “emergency bread” at the grocery store.